QuickBooks tells your Wrexham finance team the profit, just never per batch or per part

 Exactly what you get

 A costing and margin layer that answers the question your ledger can't: did this batch and this part number make money?
 Concretely, batch costing from material lots, blended labour, and overhead; per-part margin against your quoted prices; alerts when material movement threatens a fixed contract; and automatic reconciliation into your existing QuickBooks or Xero.
 You keep your ledger for VAT and statutory accounts.
-The labour data comes from your HR (Human Resources) software, the material and lot data from inventory management software and your ERP, and the output drives business intelligence dashboards finance and directors actually use.
+The labour data comes from your HR (Human Resources) software, the material and lot data from inventory management software and your ERP, and the output drives business intelligence (BI) dashboards finance and directors actually use.

 How to choose a developer in Wrexham